mlresearch/v124/_posts/2020-08-27-ustyuzhaninov20a.md

   advantage of the potential of the model to discover the compositional structure in the data.
-To address this issue, we examine alternative variational inference schemes allowing for dependencies across different layers and discuss their advantages and limitations.}"
+To address this issue, we examine alternative variational inference schemes allowing for dependencies across different layers and discuss their advantages and limitations.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: ustyuzhaninov20a
 month: 0
-tex_title: "{Compositional uncertainty in deep Gaussian processes}"
+tex_title: Compositional uncertainty in deep Gaussian processes
 firstpage: 480
 lastpage: 489
 page: 480-489